-One essential part of my day is my 20 min-30 min cat nap, which I take some time between 3 to 4 pm.
+One essential part of my day is my 20-30 minute cat nap, which I take some time between 3 to 4 pm.

-I like to listen to My Life Moves’ s Yoga Nidra meditation, but any other form of relaxation app that you enjoy will also do the trick.
+I like to listen to a Yoga Nidra meditation, but any other form of relaxation that you enjoy will also do the trick.

 When I think how many times I have committed myself to social events in one week, only to regret it straight after!

 We believe that it is ok to go out three, four times in a row, but believe me, it is not.
 Some of the most over-tired people are those who go out too many hours, too often.

 The problem is, it is not just going out.
 It is drinking, eating out, rushing to get there, and coming home too late.
 Therefore, not sleeping enough hours.
 This is fair enough, but only if you can stay in bed the day after and take time to recover.
 Not if you have to meet clients or take the kids to school the day after, and then go out again the following evening.

 Literally.
 Every three months, take a break to the sea, the mountains, the county side, or stay where you are.
 Just make yourself unavailable except for the essential stuff.
 This could be for a long weekend or a week, but you will feel an incredible difference in yourself and your energy levels when you come back.
 In fact, I find these breaks really enhance my creativity and my capacity to come up with solutions and new ideas.

 In my Yoga Therapy sessions, I also see that some of the most exhausted clients are those who over-exercise.
 Running, biking, cross-fit, Pilates, weight training, tennis, power yoga, you name it.
 Several times a week.